satishbagali/agridoc/docs/index.rst

 Welcome to Agri Chat
 ====================
-The AgriChat is a combination of FarmStack and AI ChatBot.
+This is about the decent looking simple documentation of LPWJ Project.
+Are you ready to explore?

 .. image:: /images/farmerchat.webp

 .. toctree::
-   :maxdepth: 4
+   :maxdepth: 2
+   :hidden:
    :caption: Contents:

    modules